cfpb/design-system/docs/pages/data-visualization.md

 collection_name: pages
 section: foundation
 ---
+### Whether you’re using Excel, Tableau, D3.js, or any other program, follow these guidelines to create effective and consistent data visualizations.

+Data visualization can be an excellent way to increase understanding and make comparisons of data.
+Each graph should have a point that you want the user to walk away knowing.

+Using visuals to convey meaning and to tell stories engages the user and creates a memorable experience.
+Part of this is choosing the correct visualization for the data.
+Make sure you understand the data and the relationship of your data before you choose visuals to help explain it to others.

+Occasionally, data visualization isn’t the best approach.
+A well crafted sentence or table may be a better solution to convey specific points or a precise numerical interpretation.
+Graphs are most useful when you want the user to walk away with a general sense of the data and to interpret patterns.

+##### KEY QUESTIONS

+* Is data visualization necessary to help achieve your objective?
+* Do you understand the data set?
+* What do you want people to walk away knowing?

 This page is under active development.
 Information is being moved into it from this page:

 * http://cfpb.github.io/design-manual/data-visualization/data-visualization.html